EDUCBA Logo

 Excel Shortcut New Sheet

-When we open an Excel file, there we get to see the 3 worksheets which are already there in every new file by default.
-The sheets are always in the sequence of Sheet1, Sheet2, and Sheet3 respectively or in some cases, there is only one sheet as Sheet1.
-When we change the name of any of the worksheet and later we add a new worksheet by any method, then the added worksheet would have name as Sheet4.
-That name would be in sequence to the names and worksheets which were already present there.
-Even if we delete any worksheet and add a new one, then also the sequence of the selected worksheet would be the same, considering the deleted worksheet into the count.
-There are different ways to add a new worksheet into an Excel file.
+When we open an Excel file, we see the 3 worksheets already in every new file by default.
+The sheets are always in the sequence of Sheet1, Sheet2, and Sheet3, respectively, or in some cases; there is only one sheet as Sheet1.
+When we change the name of any of the worksheets, and later we add a new worksheet by any method, then the added worksheet would have the named Sheet4.
+That name would be in sequence with the existing names and worksheets.
+Even if we delete any worksheet and add a new one, the sequence of the selected worksheet would be the same, considering the deleted worksheet in the count.
+There are different ways to add a new worksheet to an Excel file.

 How to Use Excel Shortcut New Sheet?

 There are different ways to open a new sheet in the opened Excel file.
-The generic procedure of adding a new worksheet in Excel is by clicking right on the sheet name tab and selecting the Insert option from the menu list.
+The generic procedure for adding a new worksheet in Excel is clicking right on the sheet name tab and selecting the Insert option from the menu list.

 Excel Shortcut New Sheet 1-1

-The different process of adding new sheets are as below;
+The different processes for adding new sheets are as below;

 1. Manual Process